VitalyKondratiev/requestobserver/README.md

 # Requirements
-Server with PHP and NodeJS
+Server with Docker and Docker Compose

 # Installation
 - Install Docker and Docker Compose on your server